 Services are usually about 45 minutes long.
-Exceptions are Sunday mornings, and special occasions when the service will last over an hour, possibly 75 minutes.
+Sunday mornings and special occasions can last over an hour.

 A queue often forms around 30 minutes before services begin so if you plan to attend a service in Chapel as our guest please arrive at the Main Gate on King’s Parade in good time.
 Members of our welcome team will assist you as you enter College, wait to gain entry and find a seat in the Chapel.

 Large bags may not be brought into College or Chapel.

 The College offers no toilet or bathroom facilities.

 Last entry through the main gate is 3 minutes before any service as we do not admit people to the Chapel after a service has begun.

 We warmly invite people with special needs, or those who intend to bring people with special needs, to be in touch with us in advance, to that we can prepare for their visit.

 Said services, Holy Communion unless the evening service is a Eucharist, take place on weekdays during term at 12.15pm in a side-chapel.